 Nar and Narayan defeated a mighty king Dambhodbhava who was the head of the earth.
 Dambhodbhava fell at the feet of Nar and Narayan and accepted his defeat.

-Dambhodbhava with all his troops, desirous of slaying that ascetic, covered all sides with a shower of arrows.
+Dambhodbhava, eager to kill the ascetic, launched a storm of arrows with his entire army, filling the sky and surrounding all sides.
 That ascetic, however, by means of those blades of grass, baffled all those terrible shafts of the king that were capable of mangling the bodies of hostile warriors.
-The invincible Rishi then let off towards the king his own terrible weapon made of grass-blades and which was incapable of being counteracted.
+The invincible Rishi then unleashed his own fierce weapon, crafted from simple grass blades, a divine force so powerful that no warrior could stop it.

 4. Mahishasura

 Mahishasura was one of the strongest demons of all time.
-Mahishasura defeated all the gods and seized their position.
+This asura defeated all the gods and seized their position.
 The gods went to Brahma to get a solution for this problem.
 From the combined energy of Brahma,Vishnu,Shiva, Indra and other gods, Goddess Ambika was manifested.
 All the gods gave their respective weapons to her.
 Mahishasura could change the form however he needs.
-When Goddess Ambika came to the battlefield, Mahishasura turned into a lion.
-He then converted himself into a man, held a sword and disappeared.
-Afterwards the goddess pierced him with her arrows, he with his sword and shield turned into a mighty elephant.
-The elephant pulled Goddess Ambika’s lion with his trunk.
-Afterwards Mahishasura assumed the form of a buffalo.
-Goddess Ambika finally struck the demon with her Sula.
-The goddess cut off his head with her sword.
-This story is present in Markandeya Purana.

 5. Hiranyakashyapu